ElzatElham/LVDAN/README.md

 # Installation

-Pip install the [YOLOv8](https://github.com/ultralytics/ultralytics) package including all requirements in a Python>=3.8 environment with PyTorch>=1.8.
+Clone repo and install requirements.txt(https://github.com/ElzatElham/DA-YOLOV8/blob/main/requirements.txt) in a Python>=3.7 environment, including PyTorch>=1.13.1.

 ```
 # Create a virtual environment
-conda create -n da-yolov8 python=3.8
+conda create -n da-yolo python=3.7

+# Enter the DA-YOLO directory
+cd DA-YOLOV8-main

+# install requirement
+pip install -r requirements.txt

-# Install YOLOv8
+# Install ultralytics
-pip install ultralytics
+python setup.py install

-# Replace the content in /root/anaconda3/envs/da-yolov8/lib/python3.8/site-packages/ultralytics with the code from master.
+注意：You can directly modify the relevant code in ultralytics to implement other functionalities, such as adding attention mechanisms or changing the backbone.
+However, after making the modifications, you need to run `python setup.py install` again to apply the code changes.

 ```

-The main modification is the loss function, located in Urtlalitic/Yolo/Uttils
+The main modification is the loss function, located in ultralytics/yolo/utils/loss.py

 # t-SNE Visualization
 The visualization code is located at: DA-YOLOV8/t-sne/plt_t-sne.py

 ```
-python DA-YOLOV8/t-sne/plt_t-sne.py --Input_path image_dir --size 2 256
+python DA-YOLOV8/t-sne/plt_t-sne.py --Input_path image_dir --size 2 512
 ```

 --Input_path: All images are directly placed in this directory.
 Previous results used all images from those 4 datasets.